RESOStandards/transport/web-api-add-edit.md

 For each create, update, or delete action there is a success and failure scenario.

 Those being certified will provide known good and bad payloads that can trigger each of these responses.
+They will also indicate whether they support `return=minimal` or `return=representation` (or both) for each action being tested.

 Since Add/Edit potentially changes data, it is not required that providers be tested on production servers.
 The expectation is that they will make these services available, however, and that they match what they're certified with.

 Certification reports will show which actions and data elements were tested.
 Items matching the RESO Data Dictionary will be classified as such, but are not required.

-## Create Action Succeeds
+## Create Action Succeeds with `return=representation`

-### `return=representation`

 When the `Prefer: return=representation` request header is present, the testing rules are as follows:

 ```
 POST https://api.reso.org/Property
   OData-Version: 4.01
-  Content-Type: application/json;odata.metadata=minimal
+  Content-Type: application/json
   Accept: application/json
   Prefer: return=representation
 ```